netrokus/ellipse-and-staircase-generator/README.md

 ### Enhancements
 This version builds upon the original with:
+- Adds an option for an internal ellipse and spokes for stairs
 - Complete UI/UX redesign using Material Design principles
 - Dark/light theme system
 - Responsive layout for mobile devices